AshwinShetty3/Advanced-File-Folder-Encryption/README.md

     ```bash
    sudo apt update && sudo apt install -y curl
    ```
-2. CONFIGURED Formspree Log in to Formspree (https://formspree.io):
+2. CONFIGURED Formspree Log in to Formspree:
      ```bash
    Make sure your Form ID is correct (f/mpwzekgg).
    Your email is verified.